NNTmux/newznab-tmux/README.md

  * Thanks go to all who offered their assistance and improvement to these scripts.

 <hr>
- * If, you find these scripts useful and would like to offer a donation.
-Danotions are greatly appreciated.
+ * If, you find these scripts useful and would like to offer a donation, they are greatly appreciated.
 Thank you

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N4AJV5FHZDBFE"><img src="https://www.paypal.com/en_US/i/btn/btn_donateCC_LG.gif" alt="PayPal - The safer, easier way to pay online!" /></a><a href='http://www.pledgie.com/campaigns/18980'><img alt='Click here to lend your support to: Newznab-tmux and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/18980.png?skin_name=chrome' border='0' /></a>